 Content trust allows operations with a remote Docker registry to enforce client-side signing and verification of image tags.
 Content trust provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 These signatures allow client-side verification of the integrity and publisher of specific image tags.

-DOCKER_CONTENT_TRUST environment variable.
-Refer to the
+DOCKER_CONTENT_TRUST environment variable to

 and Notary configuration